hj2713/InspectAI/README.md

 | **Current (sync)** | Low volume, single PR at a time, simpler deployment |
 | **Queue-based (Hatchet, Celery, BullMQ)** | High volume, many concurrent PRs, need retry/persistence |

+**Why we chose synchronous processing:**

+1. **Scale is low** - This is a class project / MVP, not handling thousands of PRs/day
+2. **Simplicity over complexity** - Adding Hatchet/Redis requires:
+   - Additional infrastructure (Redis, worker processes)
+   - More configuration and deployment complexity
+   - Extra costs and monitoring
+3. **Can be added later** - Architecture supports easy migration if needed

+**This applies to feedback storage too:**
+- User reactions (👍/👎) are stored synchronously in Supabase
+- For current scale (~50-100ms per write), this is acceptable
+- No message queue between webhook and database

 **Current limitations:**
 - If multiple PRs trigger reviews simultaneously, they process sequentially
 - Long-running reviews could timeout